GiulianoMiralles/GiulianoMiralles/README.md

 <img src=https://i.imgur.com/Qoyoqd5.png/>

-• I am a senior software development technician and I also consider myself a very self-taught person.
+• I am a software development technician and, in addition, I also consider myself a very self-taught person.

 • I am characterized by being a collaborative person, wanting to develop and who establishes a good climate in the field of teamwork.
 I like to learn new skills and knowledge, mainly related to programming and computing.
 I am comfortable coding on both sides: frontend and backend.
 Also, I am a huge fan of DevOps.